-To learn more about adult ADHD and your symptoms, check each of the following statements that apply to you...
+To learn more about adult ADHD and your symptoms, take this additional ADHD test.
+Check each of the following statements that apply to you...

 1. I have difficulty getting organized.

 2. When given a task, I usually procrastinate rather than doing it right away.

 3. I work on a lot of projects, but can't seem to complete most of them.

 4. I tend to make decisions and act on them impulsively — like spending money, getting sexually involved with someone, diving into new activities, and changing plans.

 6. No matter how much I do or how hard I try, I just can't seem to reach my goals.

 7. I often get distracted when people are talking; I just tune out or drift off.